We have been given a subscription to Mindscreen – all opinions are ours. These blogs will chart our progress. This is our final blog

 It has been very helpful for both myself and Big L. It is a great way to encourage your child and enable them to set plans and reach for the stars.

 We found the first lessons very helpful, the last two were a bit too much for Big L but we plan to revisit them in a year or so when he is older and further on his academic career.
-For us the main thing to focus on is his confidence and self esteem, the academic and career side of things can follow in due course, helped by his improved self confidence and self esteem no doubt.
+For us the main thing to focus on is his confidence, self esteem, and mental health the academic and career side of things can follow in due course, helped by his improved self confidence and self esteem no doubt.
 I have noticed that following the course it has helped his self esteem, there are lots of exercises he can use to remind himself.
 I am sure we will go back over the course in a few months to refresh.

 I wouldn’t hesitate to recommend the Mindscreen Experience